calubrecht/CrimsonSkies/README.md

 Crimson Skies is an open source MUD starting from ROM 2.4b6.
 Useful features from other open source code bases (like Smaug) will be included as well as what will be a lot of custom code.
 The first version release is nearing completion.
 Classes, groups, skills and spells are loading from files and all have OLC built in so you can maintain all of this from the game (adding skills and spells to classes is far easier than in stock ROM code).

-The current development server which is playable and will reflect the latest commits here is at (you can telnet or use a mud client like ZMud, CMud or Mudlet, I still use Zmud 4.62 from like 1996 on Windows 10):
+The current development server which is stable and playable and will reflect the latest commits here is at (you can telnet or use a mud client like ZMud, CMud or Mudlet, I still use Zmud 4.62 from like 1996 on Windows 10):

   - 66.244.102.112 port 4000